Equestrian stripes. Bamboo handles. Interlocking Double G hardware.

 Gucci GG Marmont

 Named after the famed Hotel Chateau Marmont in Los Angeles, the Gucci Marmont collection reflects the hush-hush glamor of its celebrity clientele.
-And although the line was first introduced in 2016, the vintage design draws its inspiration from the brand’s signature 1970s belt, featuring the interlocking Double G buckle.
+Although the line was first introduced in 2016, the vintage design draws its inspiration from the brand’s signature 1970s belt, featuring the interlocking Double G buckle.

 Best for: Checking into the penthouse suite.

-Listed amongst our best totes for women, as well as our best designer work bags for women, this Gucci shoulder bag is our everyday classic.
-Clean and simple, yet undeniably Gucci, the timeless silhouette is instantly recognizable by its all-over logo, equestrian stripes and vintage finishes.
+One of our best totes for women, as well as our best designer work bags for women, this Gucci shoulder bag is our everyday classic.
+Clean and simple, yet undeniably Gucci, the timeless silhouette is instantly recognizable.

 While the Double G hardware is unmistakably present, it is more subtle and understated than other designs.
 The Ophidia is also one of the most practical collections.
 The carryall silhouettes boast plenty of space for everyday essentials.
 While more compact crossbody iterations are the perfect end-of-work pick-me-up.